ttsiodras/HexSpeak/README.md

 Oh, don't get mad - I just wanted to play with Clojure :-)

-I also did some speed benchmarks; compared to execution with CPython, the Clojure version of the same algorithm runs 2.5x faster (when executed in a warmed-up JVM).
+I also did some speed benchmarks...
+Compared to execution with CPython, the Clojure version of the same algorithm runs 2.5x faster (when executed in a warmed-up JVM).